volkanagun/ILPEngine/docs/Unification.md

 # Unification

 Unification is one of the main components of inductive logic programming.
-Although it is not required directly in query execution, substitution based variable aligning for query content and query results are practically use the code block of unification.
-On the other hand, unification is used in answer set programming and modifying the database dynamically by using queries.
+Although it is not directly required for query execution, substitution-based variable alignment for query content and results practically uses unification code.

+Additionally, unification is used in answer set programming and for dynamically modifying the database using queries.

 ```scala
 val p1 = Parser.parsePredicate("p(f(X,Y),f(Z,Z)).").get